 Nelipyno Jewish Cemetery

-Presumably Jewish Cemetery in Nelipyno was established in the late 19th century.
-Oldest matsevah among of existing gravestones relates to 1875 and latest one to 1964.
-Now there are 163 matsevot.
-The territory is partly overgrown and is used for cattle grazing.
-Jews are believed to have arrived in the area of Nelipyno in the first half of the 18th century.
-By 1830, 9 Jews were living in the village.
-In 1851 there were still 9 Jews.
+The first Jews arrived in the area of Nelipyno in the first half of the 18th century.
+By 1830, nine Jews were living in the village.
+In 1851 there were still nine Jews.
 In 1880 the Jewish population had increased to 209 (26,3 % of the total population).
-And by 1893 there were 300 individuals.
+And by 1893 there were 300 Jews.
 By 1921, during the Czechoslovakian period, the Jewish population had increased to 496.
 Jews were involved in the day-to-day life of Holubyne: some of them were tradesmen and artisans.
 By 1930, 542 Jews were in Nelipyno.
-Hungarian forces arrived in the village in March 1939, with the consequence that the Jews were persecuted and forced out of their occupations.
-There were 672 Jews living in Nelipyno in 1941.
+In March 1939, the Hungarian forces occupied the town, and the Jews were persecuted and forced out of their occupations.
+672 Jews were living in Nelipyno in 1941.
 Some Jews were drafted into forced labour battalions.
 Others were sent to the Eastern front, where most perished.
-In August 1941 some Jews without Hungarian citizenship were expelled to Kamenets-Podolski in Nazi-occupied Ukrainian territory and murdered.
+In August 1941 some Jews without Hungarian citizenship were expelled to German-occupied Kamyanets’-Podils’kyy and shot there.
 The remaining Jews of Nelipyno were deported to Auschwitz in mid-May 1944.
 No Jews live in the town today.